A Random Rule Model: Abstract

 \section{Abstract}

-We study stochastic choice when behavior is generated by switching among a small library of transparent deterministic decision procedures.
-The object of interest is procedural heterogeneity: how the relative importance of these procedures varies across decision environments.
-We model this heterogeneity with a Random Rule Model (RRM), in which menu-level choice probabilities arise from environment-dependent weights on named rules.
-We show that identification has a two-step structure.
-At a fixed feature value, variation in decisive-side patterns across menus identifies the vector of relative rule weights up to scale; across sufficiently rich feature values, these recovered weights identify the parameters of an affine gate.
-Applied to a large dataset of binary lottery choices, the estimated procedure weights are concentrated on a small subset of interpretable rules and shift systematically with menu characteristics such as tradeoff complexity and dispersion asymmetry.
-Out-of-sample prediction and cross-dataset portability provide supporting evidence that the recovered procedural representation is empirically disciplined.
+We model stochastic choice as environment-dependent switching among a small library of deterministic decision rules.
+A Random Rule Model generates menu-level choice probabilities via named, interpretable rules weighted by observable menu characteristics.
+Identification has a two-step structure: within-feature decisive-side variation identifies relative rule weights; cross-feature richness identifies the gate.
+Applied to binary lottery choices, the estimated weights concentrate on a small subset of rules and shift systematically with complexity and dispersion asymmetry.
+The model closes nearly all of the prediction gap to a flexible neural-network benchmark, while remaining interpretable, restrictive under permutation diagnostics, and portable to an independent dataset.

 \textbf{Keywords:} Behavioral Economics, Decision Theory, Random Rule Model, Identification, Risky Choice, Machine Learning.